gideonibemerejr/Services-App/README.md

 1. Appointment calendar on the back end
 2. Task manager on the back end
-3. Pricing page on the front end
-4. Contact page on the front end
-5.
+3. Cart/Checkout Flow
+4. User profile showing detailed appointments